-Juicy Healthy Ground Chicken Burgers with chicken breast just like my Ukrainian grandma used to make.
-Serve traditionally on a bun or low carb with a healthy salad recipe.
+Juicy Ground Chicken Burgers with chicken breast just like my Ukrainian grandma used to make.
+Serve traditionally on a bun or low carb with one of healthy salads.

 We used to say they are like Spitz, roasted sunflower seeds, highly addictive!
 Pureed onion makes otherwise dry ground chicken breast meat juicy and adds a lot of flavor.

 No matter what you do, it will be the best chicken burger recipe you have ever tried!
 Cook chicken burgers on the grill or they can be pan fried year round.

 This ground chicken burgers recipe contains literally 5 main ingredients.
 Remember, grandma was cooking very simple dinner recipes back in the 80’s-90’s.

 - Chicken: I am using 2 pounds of boneless skinless chicken breasts because I always have them.
 You can save time (not money) and buy ground chicken.
 Chicken thighs will work too, not more juicy because grandma used a secret ingredient to keep even chicken breast juicy.